Can a secluded self-interacting dark sector generate detectable gravitational waves?: Calculation of observables and constraints of the self-interacting secluded dark sector

 \subsection{DM self-interacting inside halos}

-The behavior of DM inside halos, such as the density distribution of DM or their rotation curves, depend on the average scattering cross section between DMs over DM mass, $\overline{\sigma}/m_\chi$.
+The behavior of DM inside halos, such as the density distribution of DM and the rotation curves of galaxies, depends on the average scattering cross section between DMs over DM mass, $\overline{\sigma}/m_\chi$.
 Due to the Virial theorem, different astronomical systems (from dwarf galaxies to galaxy clusters) with different masses have different average DM relative velocities $\langle v_{\text{rel}} \rangle$.
 In order for DMs in different astronomical systems to behave as observed, $\overline{\sigma}/m_\chi$ needs to depend on the average velocity $\langle v_{\text{rel}} \rangle$.
 Below we summarize $\langle v_{\text{rel}} \rangle$ of different astronomical systems and the requirements for $\overline{\sigma}/m_\chi$ from different observables: \begin{itemize} \item Diversity of galactic rotation curves for isolated spiral galaxies over a wide mass range~\cite{Kamada:2016euw,Ren:2018jpt,Kaplinghat:2019dhn}:

 \item To avoid subhalo evaporation of Milky Way (MW) size halo~\cite{Vogelsberger:2012ku,Rocha:2012jg,Zavala:2012us}:

 \item The anti-correlation between the central DM densities and orbital pericenter distances of Milky Way’s dwarf spheroidal galaxies (MW dSphs)~\cite{Correa:2020qam}: